awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-setting-up-messageAPIs.md

 + DescribeInstanceProperties
 + DescribeDocumentParameters

 Calls to `ec2messages:*` APIs are calls to the ec2messages endpoint\.
-Systems Manager uses this endpoint to make calls from the SSM Agent to the Systems Manager service in the cloud\.
+Systems Manager uses this endpoint to make calls from SSM Agent to the Systems Manager service in the cloud\.
 This endpoint is required to send and receive commands\.

 `UpdateInstanceInformation`: SSM Agent calls the Systems Manager service in the cloud every five minutes to provide heartbeat information\.
 This call is necessary to maintain a heartbeat with the agent so that the service knows the agent is functioning as expected\.